 Quality & Patient Safety

-The word "quality" isn't new to anyone in healthcare.
-For years, regulatory agencies such as the Centers for Medicaid and Medicare Services, the Washington State Department of Health, and The Joint Commission (TJC) have regulated healthcare quality programs and activities.
+The concept of "quality" isn't new in healthcare but it is vitally important and something we strive to achieve every single day.
+Regulatory agencies and programs such as the Centers for Medicaid and Medicare Services, Medicare Star Ratings, the Washington State Department of Health, The Joint Commission (TJC) and others have monitored and surveyed healthcare quality activities with the goal of continually improving the reliability and safety of care provided.

-Over the past decade, the focus on quality has been sharpened by the call to accountability through TJC's Agenda for Change, the Institute of Medicine's report on medical errors, the National Quality Forum's endorsed safe practices, the demand for value by healthcare purchasers, and the increasing sophistication of the public we serve, to name a few.
-Performance measures for healthcare have also expanded to include outcome measures such as patient satisfaction and cost as well as conventional clinical measures.
+Over the past decade, the focus on quality has been sharpened by the call to accountability through TJC's Agenda for Change, the Institute of Medicine's report on medical errors, the National Quality Forum's endorsed safe practices, the demand for value by healthcare purchasers, and the increasing understanding of the public we serve.
+Performance measures for healthcare have also expanded to include outcome measures such as patient satisfaction and cost as well as key clinical measures.

-It is no surprise that the public's cry for quality in healthcare services (that which is safe, effective, patient-centered, timely, efficient, and equitable) matches our intent as expressed through mission, vision, and values.
-At Valley Medical Center and clinic network, we are working to improve clinical, service, and financial outcomes by responding to performance measures and evidence-based practices.
+It is no surprise that the public's demand for quality in healthcare services (that which is safe, effective, patient-centered, timely, efficient, and equitable) matches our mission, vision, and values.
+At Valley, we are working hard to improve clinical, service, and financial outcomes by collecting, trending and responding to performance measures and implementing/refining evidence-based practices.
 Initiatives include:

 - TJC Core Measures (acute myocardial infarction, heart failure, pneumonia, and pregnancy indicators)